bcgov/opho-cdr-shiny/README.md

     ```
     make all
     ```
 5. To run the temporal model visualizations in a Shiny document, ensure all results have been output to "results/model".
-Run the following command in the root of the repo and open the prompted URL in a browser:
+Run the following command in the R console:
     ```
-    Rscript -e "rmarkdown::run('src/model/02_visualize.Rmd')”
+    rmarkdown::run('src/model/02_visualize.Rmd')
     ```

 ### Project Status